 Abdualmtalab (Mutalab) Ali is a Ph.D. student at the Memorial University.
 Mutalab is currently involved in two research projects.
 He has been conducting pavement distress survey in the City of St. John’s to classify, rank and compile state of the art solutions for these distresses.
 In addition, he has been working on understanding pavement responses for various pavement design variables for Canadian roads, where he utilizes finite element models.

 Mutalab holds a Master’s degree in Civil and Environment engineering from the University of Le Havre in France.
-He has a Bachelor’s degree in Civil Engineering majored in Transportation and Survey Engineering.
+He has a Bachelor’s degree in Civil Engineering major in Transportation and Survey Engineering.
 He has been awarded several government scholarships during his academic studies.
-His current research interests include pavement materials characterizations, pavement asset management, finite element modeling and pavement-tire interaction.
+His current research interests include pavement materials characterizations, pavement asset management, finite element modeling, and pavement-tire interaction.

 - Ali, A., Hossain, K., Dhasmana, H., Safiuddin, M., Bazan, C., and Hussein, A. (2018).
 Field Inspection and Classification of Pavement Distresses of St. John’s City in Newfoundland Canada.
 7th International Materials Specialty Conference, Canadian Society for Civil Engineering.
 Accepted.

 - Ali, A. 2015.
 Filtration of Fine Particles in Porous Medium: Size Selection.
 Master’s Thesis.
 University of Le Havre, France.

 - Ali, A., Hossain, K., Swarana, S., Hussein, A., Dhasmana, H. (2018).
 Development of PCI and IRI models for road networks in the City of St. John’s, Newfoundland Canada.
 American Society of Civil Engineers (ASCE) International Conference on Highway Pavements and Airfield Technology.
 Chicago, Illinois, USA.
 Submitted.